Part 9: How To Answer Comprehension Questions

 • Key verbs such as identify, implies or relates to

-• Ambiguous terms in questions
+• Any unclear terms in questions

 Don’t rush the question, take the time to make sure that you are answering correctly.